 - Vocalizing, such as laughing, chuckling, grunting, sighing, or groaning in a way that invites interaction or interest.

-We hope that these examples will help you identify moments in which you can respond to bids (and give you some ideas for making bids of your own) leading to the formation and nurturance of satisfying, long-lasting relationships!
+These examples can help you identify moments where you can respond to bids (and give you some ideas for making bids of your own).
+When you know what to look for, it leads to the formation and nurturance of satisfying, long-lasting relationships.